wvanderp/GoldDiggersLog/sessions/Session 11.md

 we return to [[Snobeedle Orchard and Meadery]] were the finest wine is 15 GP a bottle and there is no 1 GP wine. a mult is 8 cp.

-we invite lady snobeatle to make a business deal. we persudae her to bing a samlple of a fine bottle of wine.
+we invite lady snobeatle to make a business deal. we persuade her to bing a sample of a fine bottle of wine.

 [[Dan Sing]] goes up to the bar "drunk" and gets served water

-[[Eur Dur]] tasts the wine it tast like:
+[[Eur Dur]] tastes the wine it taste like:

 ```
 ginger with eurthy notes